marq24/emacberry.com/_docs/4000-btlescanner.md

 via app the [FDroid-Store](https://f-droid.org/app/com.emacberry.uuid0xfd6fscan) and [Amazon AppStore](https://www.amazon.com/gp/product/B08CY7JY1P).

-While the UUID0xFD6FTracer app is just showing you the current situation you might like to be able to record the number of BluetoothLE beacons (with a specific UUID) around you over time.
-This can be done with GPSLogger II and the enabled BluetoothLE Beacon Scanner feature.
+While the UUID0xFD6FTracer app is showing you the current situation you might like to be able to record the number of visible BluetoothLE beacons (with a specific UUID) around you over time.
+This can be archived by enabling the BluetoothLE Beacon Scanner feature of GPSLogger II.

 # Requirement
 - Enabled Bluetooth